-"Hang the classifications, and bring on more jazz art songs," noted the Star Tribune, "They are certainly not 'crossover': The term is a tad demeaning and does scant justice to the subtleties and innovations achieved by Walker in his richly suggestive new cycle." —Terry Blain, Specialist to the Star Tribune (BBC Music Magazine, Opera Magazine U.K.)
+"Hang the classifications, and bring on more jazz art songs," noted classical music critic Terry Blain, "They are certainly not 'crossover': The term is a tad demeaning and does scant justice to the subtleties and innovations achieved by Walker in his richly suggestive new cycle." —Specialist to the Star Tribune (BBC Music Magazine, Opera Magazine U.K.)

 Coverage of the album release concert included Classical Minnesota Public Radio, “All the works revel in spectral zones between light and shadow, loss and connection, classical and jazz;” Minnpost, “It was high time for Twin Cities mezzo-soprano Clara Osowski to make an album;” City Pages Best Concerts of the Week; and Star Tribune, “Pianist Jeremy Walker rethinks jazz fusion with new songs for mezzo-soprano.”